- Download our Moving to Belgium Guide (PDF)

-The accessibility of three very different languages can lead to a very enriching experience.
-In most companies of a certain size, certainly in Brussels, one will hear three or more languages spoken by colleagues.
-Although most people speak either Dutch or French, it can be assumed that they will also speak English at a reasonably good level.
+The accessibility of three very different languages can lead to an enriching experience.
+In most companies, one will hear multilingual conversations among their colleagues.
+Although most people speak either Dutch or French, it can generally be assumed that they will also speak English at a reasonable level.

 - CON: Complex state structure

-Three languages divided over three non-converging regions (Flanders, Brussels and Wallonia) and communities (Dutch, French and German), also brings about a complex and difficult to understand state structure.
-In trying to appease all the different kinds of people that inhabit Belgium, the state is for the large part federalized, which means that every region/community has a different set of rules governing areas such as housing, childcare and education.
-Expats living in Flanders but working in Brussels will experience this first-hand and should consult before making certain commitments.
+Three languages, divided over three non-converging regions (Flanders, Brussels and Wallonia) and communities, also create a complex state structure.
+The state is largely federalised, meaning every region/community has different rules governing areas such as housing, childcare and education.
+Expats living in one region and working in another will experience the complications that arise from this first-hand.

-One of the benefits of living in a small country like Belgium, is that it is not necessary to live in the city in order to be close to work.
-If one prefers the countryside or a smaller town, it is possible to live there and work in the city.
-As a consequence, expats can benefit from the large price difference between renting in the city and outside the city.
+One of the benefits of living in a small country like Belgium is that it isn't necessary to live in the city to be close to work.
+If one prefers the countryside or a smaller town, living there and working in the city is usually possible.
+Consequently, expats can benefit from the considerable price difference between renting in the city and on its outskirts.

 - CON: Property is expensive

-Although one can expect to benefit from the large price difference between locations, accommodation prices for buyers are quite high in comparison to other countries.
-Also real estate taxes on property transfers differ between the regions.
+Although one can expect to benefit from the significant price difference between locations, accommodation prices for buyers are quite high compared to other countries.
+Real-estate taxes on property transfers also differ between the regions.

 + PRO: Excellent public transport infrastructure

-Belgium has great public transport.
+Belgium has excellent public transport.
 Almost every city can be reached by train in a short amount of time.
-If one is working in Brussels and wants to escape the corporate feel of the city over the weekend, the lovely town of Knokke near the sea is a must see - and is only a 90-minute train ride away.
-Public transport within the cities is also excellent and varied, consisting of subways, trams and buses.
-If one is not a fan of public transport, most cities are also very bicycle friendly.
+Public transport within the cities is also fantastic and varied, consisting of subways, trams and buses.
+If one isn't a fan of public transport, most cities also have extensive cycling infrastructure.

 + PRO: Easy regional travel

-Another pro of Belgium´s small size and location is that London, Amsterdam and Paris can be reached by Thalys or Eurostar in less than three hours.
-This makes Belgium a great starting point for discovering Europe´s finest capitals, even on one-day trips.
-One can leave early in the morning and be back before supper.
-If one doesn´t want to go too far away from home, there are the beautiful medieval Flemish cities of Ghent, Bruges and Antwerp close by.
+Another benefit of Belgium's location is that London, Amsterdam and Paris can be reached by rail in less than three hours.
+This proximity makes Belgium a magnificent starting point for discovering Europe's finest capitals, even on one-day trips.

-Although public transport is great because of Belgium's extensive network and accessibility, trains don't not always arrive on time.
-Delays are frequent and although they do not always amount to more than 10 minutes, it should be taken into account if one is planning on commuting every day.
+Although public transport is affordable and accessible, trains do not always arrive on time.
+Delays are frequent, and although they don't generally amount to more than 10 minutes, they should be considered if planning to commute daily.